simonbs/BSSwipeTableViewCell/README.md

 ## Known Issues

-Nothing!

-Let me know if you find anything else.
+None but let me know if you find anything.

 ## Demo Project